-NeoRealismo: The New Image in Italy, 1932–1960 portrays life in Italy through the lens of photography before, during, and after World War II.
+NeoRealismo: The New Image in Italy, 1932–1960 poignantly portrays life in Italy through the lens of photography before, during, and after World War II.
 As both a formal approach and a mindset, neorealism reached the height of its popularity in the 1950s.
-While the movement is primarily associated with cinematic and literary depictions of dire postwar economic conditions, this exhibition draws attention to the period’s many photographers.
-NeoRealismo features approximately 175 photographs—primarily vintage prints—by […]
+While the movement is primarily associated with cinematic and literary depictions of dire postwar conditions, this is the first major museum exhibition to highlight key photographers active at the time.
+Featuring approximately […]

 Ernest Cole (1940–1990)—one of South Africa’s first black photo-journalists—created powerful photographs that revealed to the world what it meant to be black under apartheid.

 Combining photography with performance, personal identity with global politics, and satire with farce, Tseng Kwong Chi (1950–1990) created a compelling body of work whose complexity is belied by its humor and grace.